BrainAnnex/brain-annex/README.md

 **Start the Neo4j database**

-For example, by using Neo4j Desktop, if you went the local database route.
+If you went the local database route, using Neo4j Desktop is very convenient.

-If you installed it Neo4j yourself on a Linux machine, it can typically be started with `sudo neo4j start`
+If you installed Neo4j on a Linux machine, it can typically be started with `sudo neo4j start`

 If you're using the Bitnami image, it should start automatically,